jangroth/aws-certification-notes/solutions-architect-professional.md

 *AWS OpsWorks* is a configuration management service that provides managed instances of Chef and Puppet.
 Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers.
 OpsWorks lets you use Chef and Puppet to automate how servers are configured, deployed, and managed across your Amazon EC2 instances or on-premises compute environments.

 * Chef & Puppet help you perform server configuration automatically, or repetitive actions
-* They work great with EC2 & On Premises VM
+* They work great with EC2 & On-premises VM
 * AWS OpsWorks = Managed Chef & Puppet
 * It’s an alternative to AWS SSM
-* If you’re already using cookbooks (chef) on premises, OpsWorks is good
+* If you’re already using cookbooks (chef) on-Premises, OpsWorks is good
 * Migrating from other tech to OpsWorks or vice–versa is not easy
 * Declarative desired state engine
   * Automate, monitor and maintain deployments